 Dinner And a Show – The Ancient Art of Japanese Teppanyaki

 Japanese cuisine comes in all shapes, sizes and styles.
-And we’d like to highlight some of the more fun and exciting elements, specifically Teppanyaki.
+And we’d like to highlight some of the more fun and exciting elements, specifically Teppanyaki restaurants in Singapore.
 This post-World War II cooking style is derived from the word teppan, which is a metal plate and Yaki which means grilled, boiled or pan-fried.

 So, we scoured the city to put together this list of Japanese teppanyaki restaurants to try.
 Every one of them is worth a visit.
 Enjoy!

 Inside the Fairmont Hotel Singapore, you’ll find Mikuni.
 It’s a stunningly decorated and sophisticated Japanese restaurant that specialises in the three main elements of Japanese cooking.
 Of course, we’re most keen on the teppanyaki here.
 This Japanese style of cooking the ingredients on a large flat top grill ensures it doesn’t skimp on both flair and style, as the food is prepared in a theatrical manner before your very eyes.
 Mikuni is fun, exciting, delicious and not to be missed.